Employee Disability Interactive Process

 Step 2.
 OEA Gathers Information

-- The Employee Disability Accommodation Medical Inquiry Form (DOCX ) is available for your convenience.
+- The Employee Disability Accommodation Request Form and the Employee Disability Accommodation Medical Inquiry Form (DOCX ) is available for your convenience.

-- OEA may also contact the Supervisor or Department to determine the essential functions of the position and the potential impact of any particular accommmodation on the department or unit.
+- OEA may also contact the Supervisor or Department to determine the essential functions of the position and the potential impact of any particular accommodation on the department or unit.

 - Medical and other information should not be returned to your supervisor – it should be returned to OEA.